aritzLizoain/CNN-Image-Segmentation/README.md

 * **Function**: applies data augmentation techniques to both images and corresponding labels.
 Due to the type of images working with, non-geometric augmentation can lead to wrong labeling.
 Therefore only geometric augmentation is applied: flip, crop, pad, scale, translate and rotate.
-Check the [imgaug documentation](https://imgaug.readthedocs.io/en/latest/index.html) for more information on augmentation techniques.
+Please read the [imgaug documentation](https://imgaug.readthedocs.io/en/latest/index.html) for more information on augmentation techniques.
 The original image and label, and augmented ones, are visualized.

 Augmented image and label example: